Elchin-Novruzov/Vue3-ToDo-CompositionAPI-TailwindCSS/README.md

-# Vue 3 TailwindCSS Todo App
+# Vue 3 TailwindCSS Todo App by Elchin Novruzov ( https://github.com/Elchin-Novruzov/ )

 A unique take on the Todo app that is built using a custom design with: